bryaan/dotfiles/README.md

 TODO there is a warn that the underscore var is treied to change.  this is an evn var _=/usr/bin/env  its intermittent Probably raised due to bass's code

-TODO export all? env vars back to bash.
-Actually, only need to set the defualt PATH, and run the nix init script. since we moved pathfile to fish, and also ditributed path setting code all around, and bc some programs use bash and expect it to have same env vars, we must export all? env vars back to bash.